avihu2929/car-garage/README.md

 A backend powered by Express with efficient MongoDB queries for data retrieval.

-Secure HTTPS implementation and JWT-based authentication for user security."
+Secure HTTPS implementation and JWT-based authentication for user security.

+Passwords are securely hashed using bcrypt for enhanced protection.